 Average electricity price to households

 The price of electricity to household consumers in Ireland was above the EU over the period with the exception of S1 2011.
 It fluctuated above and below the Euro Area over the period with it being roughly half the semesters both above and below.
-In the first half of 2019 it was 3.4% above the EU average and 3.3% below the Euro Area.
-In the first semester of 2019 household electricity prices in Ireland fell by 5.7%.
+In the second half of 2019 it was 11% above the EU average and 5% above the Euro Area.
+In the second semester of 2019 household electricity prices in Ireland grew by 6.9%.

 Average gas price to households